Interview with Nino Macharashvili

 Officially?
 I don't know when it is planned, but unofficially, I think the campaign has never been off.
 Since the previous elections, I think it's been ongoing.
 Even all these boycotting and negotiations ... all these actions were fueled by the prism of upcoming elections or the potential new elections, repeated elections that were requested after the previous one.
 So I think Georgia has not been out of the pre-election campaign so far.

-<TextBox text="Read the research and report by Nino about the Georgian Influence Industry here." />
+Please note that this interview has been edited for clarity and brevity.Read the research and report by Nino about the Georgian Influence Industry here.

 The influence industry is led since 2016 by Tactical Tech’s Data and Politics team addressing the pervasive data-driven technologies used by political groups within elections and political campaigns.